shuai-xu/flink/docs/dev/table/sourceSinks.md

 </div>
 </div>

 * `getProctimeAttribute()`: Returns the name of the processing time attribute.
-The specified attribute must be defined of type `Types.SQL_TIMESTAMP` in the table schema and can be used in time-based operations.
+The specified attribute must be defined of type `DataTypes.PROCTIME_INDICATOR` in the table schema and can be used in time-based operations.
 A `DefinedProctimeAttribute` table source can define no processing time attribute by returning `null`.

 **Note** Both `StreamTableSource` and `BatchTableSource` can implement `DefinedProctimeAttribute` and define a processing time attribute.
 In case of a `BatchTableSource` the processing time field is initialized with the current timestamp during the table scan.